 We then went down by plane, Iran Air, to Isfahan.
 This was a one hour flight, over deserts and rugged mountains; a very dramatic flight.
-The airport at that time was set in between two very high mountain peaks, so it was a dangerous and interesting approach.
-The skies being clear as they normally are, one could see the beauties of the Zayandeh river valley coming down from the snow covered Zagros mountains, snaking through the piedmont, so to speak, and into the desert plain, and here's this green oasis that extends all the way from the mountains to the great desert, and shiny domes, but not of gold, it's the wonderful green and blue and yellow tiles of Isfahan.
+The Isfahan airport at that time was set in between two very high mountain peaks, so it was a dangerous and interesting approach.
+The skies being clear as they normally are, one could see the beauties of the Zayandeh river valley coming down from the snow covered Zagros mountains, snaking through the piedmont, so to speak, and into the desert plain, and here below is this green oasis that extends all the way from the mountains to the great desert, and there were the shiny domes, but not of gold, it's the wonderful green and blue, buff and yellow tiles of Isfahan.
 The arrival in Isfahan was very different than Tehran.
-Frank Crawford, who was then consul.
-We were met by the vice consul who I was replacing, John Exum.
+Frank Crawford, who was then Consul was there.
+We were also met by the vice consul who I was replacing, John Exum.

-We went into a temporary apartment in a hotel quite near the consulate which was right at the heart of the old city, of the 16th century city, next to the Bridge of 33 Arches, Si-o-Seh Pol, as it's called.
+We went into a temporary apartment in a hotel quite near the consulate which was right at the heart of the old city, of the $16^{th}$ and $17^{th}$ century city, next to the Bridge of 33 Arches, Si-o-Seh Pol, as it's called.
 At the entrance to the bridge there's a square that had a statue of the shah.
 It's called Mojasemeh, which means "Statues Square."
 The hotel, conveniently, was called the Isfahan.
 It was run by an Armenian with a very un-Armenian name, John McDowell, who took very good care of us in those early days.
-We later found an apartment right on the Mojasemeh Square in a second floor apartment over a bicycle store that was owned by a Bakhtiari Khan, Yahya Khan Bakhtiar, who was one of the Bakhtiari tribal leaders, unfortunately, an opium addict, but a very charming fellow.
-His apartment was available as he was going off to tribal lands.
+We later found an apartment right on the Mojasemeh Square.
+This was a second floor apartment located over a bicycle store that was owned by a Bakhtiari Khan, Yahya Khan Bakhtiar, who was one of the Bakhtiari tribal leaders, a very charming, highly cultured and knowledgeable fellow.
+His apartment was available, as he was going off to stay in his tribal lands.
 He very kindly agreed to let us rent the apartment.

-It was most exotic apartment fully furnished in the Persian style, gloriously decorated with Persian artifacts, and in his taste of dark velvets, tribal carpets, and Persian prints.
-It was a wonderful place to be because all of the noises and sounds, of ordinary life were there - the radios, the shouts of the workers below and all of the traffic going roundabout the square and across the bridge of 33 arches.
-The consulate was only one building away - just a few yards away.
+It was a most exotic apartment fully furnished in the Persian style, gloriously decorated with Persian artifacts, and we found his taste of dark velvets, tribal carpets, and Persian prints appealing.
+It was a wonderful place to be because all of the noises and sounds of ordinary life were there on the street a few yards away -- the radios, the shouts of the workers below and all of the traffic going roundabout the square and across the Bridge of 33 Arches (Si-o-Seh Pol).
+The consulate was nearby, only one building away -- just a few yards away -- only a few steps.
+It faced the Mojasemeh square, and was bordered on the north by a small stream, which was dry part of the year, but was part of the irrigation system, (called mahdis in Isfahan).
+The mahdis are part of some comic events I will speak about later.
+This was a feature of Isfahan, that it had canals for irrigation, from the Zayanderud River, the main stream that comes down from the Zagros Mountains.
+The word Zayanderud means "the living river," which it literally is: it gives life to the central part of Iran like the Nile gives life to Egypt and Cairo.